bookofproofs/bookofproofs.github.io/_sources/history/20th-century/meinhardt.md

 * Meinhardt's book is principally a detailed account of the correlation of this model with a wide variety of experimental phenomena.
 * Meinhardt's second book was The Algorithmic Beauty of Sea Shells: The Virtual Laboratory (1995).
 * Meinhardt retired in 2003 but, like so many research scientists, he continued to work on a variety of projects.
-* He was married to the psychotherapist Edeltraud Putz who, after her marriage was known as Edeltraud Putz-Meinhardt.
 * Hans Meinhardt was a happy and dedicated scientist.
 * As Hans was fond of saying: "So wird's gemacht" - that's how it's done.